 The number of older people in our community is growing larger.
 While some people will experience disability, the majority of older people report their health as good.
 Healthy ageing is about supporting older people to age well in their community.
 It is widely known that there are a number of strategies that can contribute to achieving this including:

-Research from the Department of Health and Human Services shows that older people are more likely to have multiple chronic health conditions, be less socially connected, less physically active and are more likely to have falls.
 Of particular concern are those people in our community experiencing social and economic disadvantage, vulnerability and inequality.
-These older people are more likely to experience poor health, and are less likely to access the services they need.
+These older people are more likely to experience poor health, and are less likely to access services.

 “With the right policies and services in place, population ageing can be viewed as a rich new opportunity for both individuals and societies.”
 (WHO)

-The NEPCP 50+ Data Stories provides locale specific data on our ageing population and the expected increased demand for health services associated with an ageing population.
+The NEPCP 50+ Data Stories (available on our Resources page) provides locale specific data on our ageing population and the expected increased demand for health services associated with an ageing population.
 Using this research, we have identified the main issues facing older citizens in each of the three local government areas:

 North East Healthy Communities acknowledges the Wurundjeri people of the Kulin Nation as the traditional custodians of the land we work on.
 We pay our respects to their Elders both past and present and acknowledge all Aboriginal and Torres Strait Islander peoples as the first people of this nation.